ultrazohm/ultrazohm_sw/docs/source/hardware/adapter_boards/digital/optical_14tx4rx_rev06.rst

 -------------
 * Transmits up to 14 optical signals, e.g. gate signals.
 * Receives up to 4 optical signals, e.g. error signals.
-* LEDs on PCB signaling the state of the Transmitter/Receiver
+* LEDs on PCB signaling the state of the transmitter/receiver

 Logic table
 -----------
 The underlying logic is that

-* logic HIGH = LED/Transmitter/Receiver ON
+* Logic HIGH = LED/Transmitter/Receiver ON
-* logic LOW = LED/Transmitter/Receiver OFF
+* Logic LOW = LED/Transmitter/Receiver OFF

 Transmitter Logic
 """"""""""""""""""